amykatenicho/IoTWorkshop/README.md

-﻿Windows 10 IoT Core Hands-on Lab
+﻿Windows 10 IoT Core Hands-on Lab - Fez Hat and IoT Hub
 ========================================
-ConnectTheDots will help you get tiny devices connected to Microsoft Azure, and to implement great IoT solutions taking advantage of Microsoft Azure advanced analytic services such as Azure Stream Analytics and Azure Machine Learning.
+ConnectTheDots will help you get tiny devices connected to Microsoft Azure, and to implement great IoT solutions taking advantage of Microsoft Azure IoT Hubs and Universal Window Platform

 > This lab is stand-alone, but is used at Microsoft to accompany a presentation about Azure, Windows 10 IoT Core, and our IoT services.
 If you wish to follow this on your own, you are encouraged to do so.
 If not, consider attending a Microsoft-led IoT lab in your area.

 In this lab you will use a [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) device with [Windows 10 Iot Core](http://ms-iot.github.io/content/en-US/Downloads.htm) and a [FEZ HAT](https://www.ghielectronics.com/catalog/product/500) sensor hat.
 Using a Windows 10 Universal Application, the sensors get the raw data and format it into a JSON string.
-That string is then shuttled off to the Azure Event Hub, where it gathers the data and is then displayed in a chart using Power BI.
+That string is then shuttled off to the Azure IoT Hub, where it gathers the data and we can communicate with the device.
-The JSON string is sent to the Event Hub in one of two ways: packaged into an AMQP message or in a REST packet.
-If you use AMQP, which is the recommended approach, you will need to have the AMQP port open on your firewall/router.
-You will also create a simple console application that reads messages live from the Event Hub.

 This lab includes the following tasks: